azad2020/Webshop/README.md

 API Endpoints

 Import Master Data:
+First add customers.csv and products.csv to app/public/ directory

-Use the following artisan command to import master data from provided CSV files.
+Then you can Use the following artisan command to import master data from provided CSV files.

 php artisan import:masterdata